dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/sns-checklist.md

 This [forum post](https://forum.dfinity.org/t/dfinitys-voting-on-upcoming-sns-launch-proposals/19543) provides some initial thoughts from the perspective of DFINITY when voting.

 ## 4. SNS launch workflow
-Please find all stages included in an SNS launch [here](../launching/launch-summary-1proposal.md) and a more detailed descriptions of the actions needed to enable these stages [here](../launching/launch-steps-1proposal.md).
+Please find all stages included in an SNS launch [here](../launching/launch-summary-1proposal.md) and a more detailed descriptions of the [actions needed to enable these stages](../launching/launch-steps-1proposal.md).

 ## 4.1.
 Dapp control handover
 Together with the submission of the NNS proposal to launch an SNS, the dapp developers hand over their dapp to the NNS by setting the NNS root canister as an additional controller of the dapp.